-The ABC Test.
-Since California's Assembly Bill 5 ("AB5") became law on January 1, 2020, any person who provides labor or services in California must now be considered an employee, rather than an independent contractor, unless the "hiring entity" demonstrates that all of the following conditions are satisfied ("The ABC Test" ):
+Since California's Assembly Bill 5 ("AB5") became law on January 1, 2020, any person who provides labor or services in California must now be considered an employee rather than an independent contractor unless the "hiring entity" demonstrates that all of the following conditions are satisfied ("The ABC Test" ):

-B. The person performs work that is outside the usual course of the hiring entity's business.
+B. The person performs the work that is outside the usual course of the hiring entity's business.

-C. The person is customarily engaged in an independently established trade, occupation or business of the same nature as that involved in the work performed.
+C. The person is routinely engaged in an independently established trade or occupation. or the business is of the exact nature as that involved in the work performed.

-The confusion surrounding the passage of AB5 has given rise to over thirty bills currently in the State Legislature to either amend or repeal the law, and has spawned at least four lawsuits to contest it.
-In particular, the law has wreaked havoc on the independent film industry, an industry populated by many workers and service providers who had heretofore been considered independent contractors.
+The confusion surrounding the passage of AB5 has given rise to over thirty bills currently in the State Legislature to either amend or repeal the law and has spawned at least four lawsuits to contest it.
+In particular, the law has wreaked havoc on the independent film industry, populated by many workers and service providers previously considered independent contractors.

 In a recent article, Laura Curtis, a policy advocate for the California Chamber of Commerce, argues that, upon close examination of the actual language, the B2B exemption is virtually inoperable.
 Laura Curtis, ["Oh, What a Relief It Isn't — AB5 and the B2B Exemption," Capital Insider, January 21, 2020, capitolinsider.calchamber.com/2020/01.
 Accessed 20 August 2020.]

-Ms. Curtis writes that, while many of the factors are problematic, she cites four factors that make it nearly impossible for businesses to benefit from this ABC Test exception: (B).
+Ms. Curtis writes that, while many of the factors are problematic, she cites four elements that make it nearly impossible for businesses to benefit from this ABC Test exception: (B).
 The business service provider is providing services directly to the contracting business rather than to customers of the contracting business.
 (G).
-The business service provider actually contracts with other businesses to provide the same or similar services and maintains a clientele without restrictions from the hiring entity.
+The business service provider contracts with other businesses to provide the same or similar services and maintains a clientele without restrictions from the hiring entity.
 (H).
-The business service provider advertises and holds itself out to the public as available to provide the same or similar services.
+The business service provider advertises and holds itself out to the public to provide the same or similar services.
 (K).
-Consistent with the nature of the work, the business service provider can set its own hours and location of work.
-Factors (B), (G), (H) would require that the contracting business have some personal knowledge of the service provider's business.
-If it merely relies on the service provider's assurances, and those assurances are not true, the contracting business could face misclassification liabilities that could include penalties relating to unpaid minimum wage, overtime, unpaid Federal, State, and local income tax, paid sick time, unpaid work related expenses, workers' compensation premiums, and unemployment compensation, just to name a few.
+Consistent with the nature of the work, the business service provider can set its hours and location of work.
+Factors (B), (G), and (H) would require that the contracting business have some personal knowledge of the service provider's business.
+If it merely relies on the service provider's assurances, and those assurances are not trustworthy, the contracting business could face misclassification liabilities that could include penalties relating to unpaid minimum wage, overtime, unpaid Federal, State, and local income tax, paid sick time, unpaid work-related expenses, workers' compensation premiums, and unemployment compensation, to name a few.

-But Factor (K) is the most concerning to film producers because the service provider will rarely be able to set its own hours or location of work in a film production.
-In fact, the producer is normally exclusively in charge of such things.
-Ms. Curtis concludes that, for these reasons and more, the current B2B language is not workable and has the potential to eliminate the vast majority of independent contractors in California.
-For film producers and other media creators that have historically relied upon independent contractors, complying with AB5 is complicated and fraught with risk, at least until either the law is repealed or modified to include carveouts favorable to filmmakers, or until caselaw is further developed to lend some predictability as to the likely outcomes of the application of the law to certain business scenarios.
+But Factor (K) is the most concerning to film producers because the service provider will rarely be able to set its hours or location of work in film production.
+The producer usually is exclusively in charge of such things.
+Ms. Curtis concludes that, for these reasons and more, the current B2B language is not workable and can potentially eliminate most independent contractors in California.
+For film producers and other media creators that have historically relied upon independent contractors, complying with AB5 is complicated and fraught with risk, at least until either the law is repealed or modified to include carveouts favorable to filmmakers or until caselaw is further developed to lend some predictability as to the likely outcomes of the application of the law to specific business scenarios.